taylorai/aiq/README.md

 - `--no-warn`: If set, do not show the error about loading models from untrusted sources.

 ## Use from Python
 This tool is written in Python, and it works fine as a Python library.
 You can import the `label`, `embed`, `train`, and `classify` functions from `aiq` and use them directly.
-They aren't doing anything super fancy, but this could still be a convenient set of utilities.